Buyer Database · Sales Agent · Updated

 Does HanWay Films do pre-sales, and how does that process work?

-Which markets does HanWay Films attend to sell films?
+Which markets and festivals does HanWay Films use to sell films?

-How do I reach HanWay Films or submit a project for representation consideration?
+How do I reach HanWay Films to pitch or submit a project?

-Is HanWay Films actively acquiring and representing new projects right now?
+Is HanWay Films actively acquiring new projects right now?

 Adjacent buyers in this lane

-- Fox Entertainment Global — Fox Entertainment Global is a fledgling international sales and distribution outfit that launched in
+• Fox Entertainment Global — Fox Entertainment Global is a fledgling international sales and distribution outfit actively licensi

 Related reading